Demi Lovato’s Makeup Artist Jill Powell Sends Support To Singer After Drug Overdose

 “We did this amazing red lip and she loved it and she said, ‘Are you available tomorrow?’
 I said, ‘Sure’ and the rest is history!”

 Lovato has been released from the hospital after almost two weeks, and has entered an undisclosed rehab facility outside of California, as previously reported by the Inquisitr.
-It’s being reported that Lovato’s mother insisted her daughter spends at least a month in the rehabilitation center before returning home.
+It’s being reported that Lovato’s mother insisted her daughter spend at least a month in the rehabilitation center before returning home.

 “Demi wanted to go to rehab for a few weeks, but her mom insisted on at the very least, 30 days.
 However, she is scheduled to stay for 90 days.”